Gevaert-Lab/DIA-Report/README.md

 ## 📈 Test Quantitative Proteomics Data

-In the folder *example_report*, you found the following files :
+In the folder *example_report*, you will find the following files:

 -   **DIA_data.zip**: This includes the DIANN report and EDF file from [Staes, An, et al.](https://pubs.acs.org/doi/10.1021/acs.jproteome.4c00048?ref=PDF).
--   *DIA_benchmark.zip*: This folder contains the report generate for our test dataset along with the all the result saved in structured way.\
+-   *DIA_benchmark.zip*: This folder contains the report generated for our test dataset, along with all the results saved in a structured way.\
 -   **parameter_CLI.yaml**: Yaml parameter file, in case you want to render your report from Quarto CLI (see [📝 How to Generate the HTML Report](#-how-to-generate-the-html-report)).
 -   **Run_DIAReport.R**: R script to render your report using R Quarto.

 After you have unzipped *DIA_data.zip*, you only need to change the path of the input and design file in the R script to start the analysis.

-Just to have to the final report looks like, open the html report included in *DIA_benchmark.zip*.
+To see what the final report looks like, open the html report included in *DIA_benchmark.zip*.

 ## 📝 How to Generate the HTML Report

-To use the DIA report, follow these steps:
+To generate the DIA report, follow these steps:

 1. Clone the DIA-Report repository locally.
 2. Install the required libraries in your R installation.